 Dellicker Strategies has been helping schools, hospitals, municipalities and businesses improve their access to technology since 2005.

-Dellicker Strategies helps organizations use technology to improve performance.
-The company delivers proven solutions to common problems and custom responses to complex challenges.
-We've been in business more than 16 years, providing creative and effective solutions in the fields of cybersecurity, broadband infrastructure and information technology project management.
+Dellicker Strategies is a veteran-owned small business that helps organizations use technology to improve performance.
+We deliver proven solutions to common problems and custom responses to complex challenges.
+We provide creative and effective solutions in the fields of cybersecurity, broadband infrastructure and information technology project management.

-Dellicker Strategies has been helping clients use technology to improve performance since 2005.
+Dellicker Strategies has been helping clients use technology to improve for more than 17 years.
 Our company has overseen groundbreaking work in cybersecurity, launched infrastructure upgrades worth $275 million and managed 80 enterprise projects.
 Meanwhile, our solutions and services have saved our clients $300 million and counting.
 How can we serve you?

 Dellicker is pre-approved to deliver technology solutions and services through the NJ State Approved Co-op #65MCESCCPS.
 Schools and municipalities can have peace-of-mind knowing that Dellicker was selected through a rigorous competitive procurement conducted by ESCNJ, the region's most trusted authority in cooperative purchasing.
 Co-op members receive discounts of 10 percent on Dellicker’s most popular services.